This article was last updated 30/04/2025

 Why hasn’t my pension balance recovered yet?

 The recovery of pension balances depends on how quickly global markets stabilise.
-This should start to happen once there’s more certainty around the economic changes proposed by Trump.
+This should start to happen once there’s more certainty around the economic changes proposed by President Trump.
 It’s also important to remember that your balance isn’t shown in real-time as it often takes several days to reflect market movements.

 It might feel like there’s been a lot more volatility than usual over the last few years with the pandemic, the invasion of Ukraine, and now the uncertainty caused by tariffs.
 But historically, markets have always recovered from even bigger declines than we’re seeing now.
 That’s why the length of time that you’re invested in the market is so important.
 Staying invested means you’re in the best position to benefit and be part of the market recovery, when it comes.
 Keeping a cool head and thinking long term is key.